African American Queen of the Road

 © Copyright-protected material

 If Bessie Stringfield was ahead of her time when she lived, then clearly her time is now.
 In this age of renewed female empowerment and overdue recognition of black lives, Bessie stands out in this generation's quest to find inspiring hidden figures from the past.
 On a personal note, Bessie Stringfield was perhaps the most unexpected role model who ever came into my life.
-She inspired me to be resilient on the road and in womanhood as well, to push through obstacles with advice that was not within the grasp or the experience of the traditional women in my family.
+She inspired me to be resilient on the road and in womanhood as well.
+From Bessie I learned to push through certain obstacles with advice from a different angle that was not within the grasp or experience of the traditional, Italian American matriarchs in my family.
 Likewise, Bessie has set an example for thousands of African American women who have taken up the torch of her legacy on their own long-distance voyages today.

 Bessie was outspoken when she needed to be.
 She is still inspiring me to assert my own voice, as I have done here, both as the bonafide author-originator of the Bessie Stringfield story and as a reflective, mature woman who learned a lot from my subject and her peers.
 There are no cyberspace substitutes for the human connection, friendship and unity between Bessie Stringfield and me in the final years of her life.
 I just wish Bessie were here to see that her legacy lives on in me and in countless people around the world today. — Ann Ferrar